2018 GMC Sierra 1500 Regular Cab

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.

-Edmunds members save an average of $8,595 by getting upfront special offers.
-The estimated special offer price in your area is$36,635.
+Edmunds members save an average of $8,093 by getting upfront special offers.
+The estimated special offer price in your area is$34,602.

-Edmunds members save an average of $7,765 by getting upfront special offers.
-The estimated special offer price in your area is$29,345.
+Edmunds members save an average of $10,685 by getting upfront special offers.
+The estimated special offer price in your area is$19,805.

 Shop with Edmunds for perks and special offers on new cars, trucks, and SUVs near Ashburn, VA.
 Doing so could save you hundreds or thousands of dollars.
 Edmunds also provides consumer-driven dealership sales and service reviews to help you make informed decisions about what cars to buy and where to buy them.

+There are currently 27 new 2018 GMC Sierra 1500 Regular Cabs listed for sale in your area, with list prices as low as $30,595 and mileage as low as 0 miles.
 Simply research the type of used car you're interested in and then select a car from our massive database to find cheap used cars for sale near you.
-Once you have identified a vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2017 GMC Sierra 1500 Regular Cab.
+Once you have identified a vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2018 GMC Sierra 1500 Regular Cab.
+Then select Edmunds special offers, perks, deals, and incentives to contact the dealer of your choice and save up to $10,886 on a new, used or CPO 2018 GMC Sierra 1500 Regular Cab available from a dealership near you.

 Why trust Edmunds?